grape-pipeline/grape/docs/source/projects.rst

 The grape project folder consist of the following structure::

-    .grape            -- the grape folder - this is where all the grape data goes annotation        -- genome annotations in gtf format and the transcriptome indices for the annotation genome            -- index folder with genome indices.
-If there are multiple indices, they should follow the _AXYM suffix scheme (see below) data              -- input and result data folder
+    .grape          -- the grape folder - this is where all the grape data goes annotations     -- genome annotations in gtf format and the transcriptome indices for the annotation genomes         -- index folder with genome indices data            -- input and result data folder

-The genome indices should be suffixed with AXYM where:

-- A - Autosome for all "numbered" chromosomes
-- X - If the index contains the X chromosome
-- Y - If the index contains the Y chromosome
-- M - If the index contains Mitochondrial DNA

-This is important as we will use this to distinguish between indices used for male/female if no further specification is given.

-The data folder can be organised in various ways and the pipeline will detect the following scheme
+The data folder can be organised in various ways.
+The preferred layout cna be specified at project initalization using the `grape init` commandline options:

-- If the parent folder of a data file is called fastq, the pipeline will create subfolders for the results next to the fastq folder.
-Typically these will be mappings and quantification
-- If nothing is detected the folder that contains the data file will also host the results
+  --empty            Do not create default folder structure --by-type          Organize project data folder by type --by-dataset       Organize project data folder by dataset

+Please run `grape init --help` to see all available commandline options.

 Project configuration
 =====================